 There was also a Film, TV, and Theater Styles game with "Anime" as one of the suggestions.
-Apparently the only anime that any of the performers had ever even heard of was Dragon Ball Z. Although to be fair, this was before the big Anime boom.
+Apparently the only anime that any of the performers had ever even heard of was Dragon Ball Z.

 This gets notably averted on the US version, during Scenes from a Hat when the suggestion "times you wish you could fast-forward Real Life" comes up.
 Wayne fast-forwards through a "date" with Greg, which actually involved Greg making humping motions on Wayne in the middle - presumably to set up the final gag, with Greg crying "this never happened before!"

 The Smurfette Principle: For some obscure reason, Drew's run of the show had a maximum of one female performer on occasion.
 And why are all the musicians women anyway?

 Wayne again in the revival, the suggestion is now "Things you can Say about your Food but Not your Girlfriend":